GerindT/reSearch/readme.txt

         Eslint and Prettier
     -Backend:
         PHP    ----|
-        Mysql  ----| -> All Bootstraped by PHPMYADMIN Apache ----|
+        Mysql  ----| -> All Bootstraped by XAMPP Apache ----|

 Features: